saurabhb-dev/slack/README.md

 #### Few things to note

-- Only Enterprise grid org admins and org owners will be able to install and manage the GitHub app at the grid level.
+- Only Enterprise grid org admins, org owners and integrations admins will be able to install and manage the GitHub app at the grid level.

 - You can install the GitHub app at orglevel by clicking